InsightsByIvy/Online-Retail-Transaction-Analysis/README.md

 The dataset contains information on customer transactions made through an online retail platform.
 It includes data on products purchased, quantities, transaction dates and times, prices, customer identifiers, and customer locations.

 ## Business Requirements
-* Increase sales performance (Identify which products are selling the most and which are underperforming)
+* Increase sales performance (Identify which products are selling the most and which are underperforming).
-* Understand customer behavior (Identify high-value customers and frequent buyers for loyalty programs)
+* Understand customer behavior (Identify high-value customers and frequent buyers for loyalty programs).
-* Improve marketing campaigns (Understand which types of products perform best in specific regions)
+* Improve marketing campaigns (Understand which types of products perform best in specific regions).
-* Optimise pricing strategies (Spot opportunities for discounts or price increases)
+* Optimise pricing strategies (Spot opportunities for discounts or price increases).

 ## Hypothesis and how to validate?
 * List here your project hypothesis

 ## Project Plan
-High-Level Steps Taken:
+*High-Level Steps Taken*:
-* Data Collection (Downloaded the dataset from Kaggle as a .csv file and imported it into a Jupyter Notebook using Pandas)
+* Data Collection (Downloaded the dataset from Kaggle as a .csv file and imported it into a Jupyter Notebook using Pandas).
-* Data Processing (ETL)
+* Data Processing (ETL).
-* Data Analysis & Interpretation (Visualized sales trends by country, product category and transactions over time)
+* Data Analysis & Interpretation (Visualized sales trends by country, product category and transactions over time).

-Data Management:
+*Data Management*:
 * Data was managed using Pandas DataFrames throughout the entire process.
 * Cleaning and transformation steps were kept in structured Jupyter cells for transparency and readability.
 * Any modifications were tested and visualized immediately to ensure correctness.

-Research Methodologies Used:
+*Research Methodologies Used*:
 * I used Exploratory Data Analysis (EDA) because this project was focused on uncovering patterns, trends, and insights in the data.
 * I chose data visualization techniques (bar plots, histograms, line charts, box plots) to help interpret the data in a meaningful and visual way.